-All CFDA numbers consist of five digits separated by a period between the second and the third digit.
+All Assistance Listing Numbers consist of five digits separated by a period between the second and the third digit.
 The first two digits represent the federal grantor agency, and the last three digits represent the specific grant.

-For example, the CFDA number of the Carl Perkins Vocational Education program is 84.048.
+For example, the Assistance Listing Number of the Carl Perkins Vocational Education program is 84.048.
 The 84 stands for the U.S. Department of Education, and 048 stands for the Vocational Education program.
 Ensure that the most current CFDA program title and number are used to identify all federal financial assistance.

-All grants that come under one CFDA program name can be reported as oneline item.
+All grants that come under one CFDA program name can be reported as one line item.
 (The detailed information must be maintained by the agency.)
 Pass-through awards of the same program from more than one agency must be reported on separate lines for each pass-through entity.